Ullaakut/cameradar/README.md

 > How to use the Cameradar library for my own project?

 See the cameraccess example.
 You just need to run `go get github.com/EtixLabs/cameradar/cameradar` and to use the `cmrdr` package in your code.

+> I want to scan my own localhost for some reason and it does not work!
+What's going on?

+Use the `--net=host` flag when launching the cameradar image, or use the binary by running `go run cameraccess/main.go`.

 ## License